millsguo/anit_cms_for_zf3/README.md

 ------------------
 You want to use a third party library or your own php library and call it in your project.
 You have to put the library in a folder inside the vendor folder.
-Do not forget to add the namespace.
+You declare your library in composer.json file.
+In order to validate your changes, launch composer update.

 Internationalization
 --------------------
 The default language enabled is the english language.
 Now I have to say that I have developed in french.
 So the native language is french and strings are translated in english.
-In fact, I didn't think I will share this project in 2013.
+In fact, I didn't think I will share this project.
-That explain why you have module name with french words.
+That explain why you have modules name with french words.
 For the ui of the back-office, if you want to translate to another language, you have to create and edit a new po file with a po editor.
 The method to translate a string is ... translate('string').
 If you want to add a translate method outside views and controllers